mvcisback/py-aiger-coins/README.md

 # py-aiger-coins
-Library for creating circuits that encode discrete distributions.
+Library for creating circuits that encode discrete distributions and Markov Decision PRocesses.
 The name comes from the random bit model of drawing from discrete distributions using coin flips.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**